MatildeGrassi/Lattice-QCD-for-novices---project/README.md

-exercise_1_Vegas: Evaluation of the propagator for several initial and final values x0=xN and comparison with analytic results.
+exercise_1_Vegas: Solving path integral using Vegas to evaluate the propagator for several initial and final values x0=xN and comparison with analytic results.
 Harmonic potential case.

-exercise_1_Vegas_Quart: Evaluation of the propagator for several initial and final values x0=xN and comparison with analytic results.
+exercise_1_Vegas_Quart: Solving path integral using Vegas to evaluate the propagator for several initial and final values x0=xN and comparison with analytic results.
 Quartic potential case.

 exercise_2_HarmonicPot: Evaluation of energy difference between first and ground state for the harmonic oscillator case with correlator x(t+a)x(t) and comparison with analytic result.